 2.6 If you require to cancel the project please do let us know in good time as we schedule the materials a few days before we arrive as well as explain the project to the team leaders.
 This will prevent disappointment with steep cancellation fees for restocking typically 10-20% or storage fees of materials collected for the project typically around £300 for larger projects plus any labour for the teams to collect charged at our advertised base rate of £35 per hour plus VAT.

 3.1 Variations to the Works as specified in the quotation will only be undertaken when agreed between the Contractor and the Client and upon instructions given in writing by the Client to the Contractor.
 It should be noted that site personnel have no authority to alter the contract in any way.
+You must contact Phillip Ellis or the appointed project manager.
 The price of any additional work will be based upon costs prevailing at the date of the instruction.
 The client will be given an opportunity in writing to cancel any additional works.
-We call this a change order.
+We call this a change order and is clearly explained in our explainer video and documents sent.

 4.1 The client accepts that they will pay to the contractor the contract sum together with any Value Added Tax properly chargeable upon the contract sum.

-4.4 The payment schedule shall be as follows;
+4.4 The payment schedule shall be as follows unless otherwise agreed;

 A non-refundable deposit of 5% of the original quotation shall be paid by the Client to the Contractor upon acceptance of the quotation by the Client.